espocrm/documentation/docs/user-guide/emails.md

 ## SMTP accounts

 Users can setup SMTP settings in their Personal Email Accounts as well as in Preferences.
 Personal Email Accounts available at Emails tab > top-right menu > Personal Email Accounts.

-Administrator also can allow to use system SMTP (mark it as Shared).
+Administrator also can allow to use the mailn system SMTP account as well as Group Email Accounts (mark as Shared).

 Users can have multiple SMTP accounts.

-Important: Email addresses user can use to send emails from must be defined in *Emails* field of *User* record.
+Important: Email addresses, user can use to send emails from, must be defined in *Emails* field of *User* record.
 Only admin can define user's email addresses (by default).

 ## Gmail accounts